Low Carbon Heat Roadmap 2020 – Transition to low carbon heating

 The Future Homes Standard consultation sets out the plans for achieving the Future Homes Standard, including proposed options to increase the energy efficiency requirements for new homes in 2020 as a first step towards the full Future Homes Standard which is due to be introduced by 2025.

-Responses to the Future Homes Standard Consultation are expected by 10 January 2020.
+Responses to the Future Homes Standard Consultation were expected by 10 January 2020.

 What is low carbon heating?

 Low carbon heating means providing heat without using combustion, because combustion releases carbon dioxide.

 There are currently four options for providing heat without combustion:

 - Solar thermal heating